How can I improve my credit score?

 Check your Credit File

 You should first check your credit file at all three agencies to make sure that the information they hold on you is accurate and up-to-date.
 Especially check necessary information like your address.
 You can ask entries regarding credit products to be amended.
-This is as long as you can provide proof in the form of credit card statements, receipt, cheap short term loan confirmation emails.
+This is as long as you can provide proof in the form of credit card statements, receipts or confirmation emails.

 If there are extenuating circumstances for late payments (for example, because of ill health or a redundancy), you can add a Notice of Correction.
 It should be no longer than 200 words.

 If you used to share a financial product with someone else (such as a former partner), you could complete a Notice of Disassociation.
 This is especially important if they have a low credit score.
 Their score will have an impact on your own through no fault of your own.

 Registering to vote can improve your credit score.
 It shows stability and is also a way for lenders to prove that you live where you say.
 Thereby, reducing the risk of identity theft and fraudulent credit applications in your name.

 You should commit to paying all your bills on time – both credit products and domestic bills.
 If you find that you tend to be disorganised, then you could arrange for payments to be made by direct debit.
 Alternatively, there are apps which you can set up with alerts and which track your spending.

 You should avoid taking out cash advances on your credit card.
 Not only is this form of borrowing the most costly, but lenders also view it as a sign of poor money management skills.

 Weigh up your Total Indebtedness & Available Credit